codeforkjeff/conciliator/README.md

   For example, if you have a column containing Scopus EIDs, you can select the "Include?" checkbox for it and enter "eid" in the "As Property" box on the reconciliation screen.

+* By default, queries are keyword searches on the entire ORCID bios, which can return odd results sometimes.
+The "smartnames" mode (see the instructions below) splits up names and searches on the given-names and family-name fields specifically; if there are no results, it falls back to a keyword search.

 ### Open Library

 * Open Library has rate limits on its API, so requests are not run in a